War pigeon: World War II and later deployments

+During World War II, the United States military trained 54,000 homing pigeons.
+Over 36,000 of those pigeons were used overseas by 12 signal pigeon companies throughout each theater of operation.
+Upon arriving in Germany, members of the 285th Signal Pigeon Company located over 1000 homing pigeon lofts and clipped the feathers of over 15,000 pigeons to prevent their use by the Germans.

 During World War II, the United Kingdom used about 250,000 homing pigeons for many purposes, including communicating with those behind enemy lines such as Belgian spy Jozef Raskin.
 The Dickin Medal, the highest possible decoration for valor given to animals, was awarded to 32 pigeons, including the United States Army Pigeon Service's G.I.
 Joe and the Irish pigeon Paddy.

 The UK maintained the Air Ministry Pigeon Section during World War II and for a while thereafter.
 A Pigeon Policy Committee made decisions about the uses of pigeons in military contexts.
 The head of the section, Lea Rayner, reported in 1945 that pigeons could be trained to deliver small explosives or bioweapons to precise targets.
 The ideas were not taken up by the committee, and in 1948 the UK military stated that pigeons were of no further use.
 During the war, messenger pigeons could draw a special allowance of corn and seed, but as soon as the war ended this had been cancelled and anyone keeping pigeons would have to draw on their own personal rationed corn and seed to also feed the pigeons.
 However, the UK security service MI5 was still concerned about the use of pigeons by enemy forces.
 Until 1950, they arranged for 100 birds to be maintained by a civilian pigeon fancier in order to prepare for any eventuality.
 The Swiss army disbanded its Pigeon section in 1996.